 This Project is needed to meet current safety standards and maintain the structure in a reliable and serviceable condition.
 The following components of the bridge have safety or maintenance issues that need to be addressed:

-- The bridge's concrete railing system needs to be replaced because the existing railing is outdated, damaged and does not meet current safety standards. - The fender system needs to be upgraded from the existing timber fender system, which has deteriorated because of age, rot, and impact from marine vessels.
+• The bridge's concrete railing system needs to be replaced because the existing railing is outdated, damaged and does not meet current safety standards.